GoogleChrome/ip-protection/Masked-Domain-List.md

 iqzone.com                                       | IQZone                                                         | Not Impacted By Script Blocking
-adversalservers.com                              | ISI Technologies                                               | Not Impacted By Script Blocking digbro.com                                       | ISI Technologies                                               | Not Impacted By Script Blocking jsc.idealmedia.io                                | Ideal Media                                                    | Entire Domain Blocked
+adversalservers.com                              | ISI Technologies                                               | Not Impacted By Script Blocking digbro.com                                       | ISI Technologies                                               | Not Impacted By Script Blocking imweb.me                                         | IWeb                                                           | Not Impacted By Script Blocking
+jsc.idealmedia.io                                | Ideal Media                                                    | Entire Domain Blocked
 ignitad.com                                      | IgnitAd                                                        | Not Impacted By Script Blocking
 imgix.net                                        | Imgix                                                          | Not Impacted By Script Blocking